Hermes Agent

 Under the Hood

-Which local model should I start with for Hermes Agent?
+Which local LLM backend should I use with Hermes Agent?

 Next setup steps